3lvis/Viewer/README.md

 We are a digital studio that helps startups and established companies invent, build, and launch their next product or venture.

 We also build startups of our own.
-If you would like to work on open source components like this you would probably be interested in [joining us](https://bakkenbaeck.com/jobs).
+If you would like to work on open source components like this one you would probably be interested in [joining us](https://bakkenbaeck.com/jobs).